syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Plot-Area-Background-View.md

 ## Plotting Area Customization:

-[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) allows you to add any view to the chart plot area , which is useful for adding any relevant data, a watermark, or a color gradient to the background of the chart.
-The following code example shows how to configure plot area background view.
+[SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) allows you to add any view to the chart plot area, which is useful for adding any relevant data, a watermark, or a color gradient to the background of the chart.The following code example shows how to configure plot area background view.

 {% tabs %}